jakazmie/MTC_AzureAILabs/DataScienceTrack/01-aml-walkthrough/README.md

  https://portal.azure.com/#create/microsoft-dsvm.linux-data-science-vm-ubuntulinuxdsvmubuntu

-2. When your VM is ready use Azure Portal Cloud Shell to update AML SDK and install and configure AML Widgets and lab dependencies.
+2. When your VM is ready use Azure Portal Cloud Shell to update AML SDK and install and configure AML Widgets and other lab dependencies.
 This step is a temporary workaround.
 The next release of DSVM will include updated SDK, pre-installed AML Widgets.

 ```